www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2023-10-02-provide-scheduling-tool-for-schools-in-general.md

         * [ ] Always check the current browser URL and replace the domain, if pattern is known.
         * [ ] Always check the current browser URL and replace the complete URL, if pattern is unknown.
     * [x] Provide telemetry data on UI.
+* [ ] Use Electron instead of Eclipse, because Eclipse has many issues.
+CURRENT
 * [ ] Provide application downloads.
     * [ ] For Linux
     * [ ] For Windows